sc-ventures/cloudbreak-documentation/docs/os-launch.md

 #### Import Images to OpenStack

-An OpenStack administrator must perform these steps to add the Cloudbreak deployer and HDP images to your OpenStack deployment.
+An OpenStack administrator must perform these steps to add the Cloudbreak deployer and HDP base and prewarmed images to your OpenStack deployment.

 ##### Import Cloudbreak Deployer Image